shdown/luastatus/plugins/timer/README.rst

 ``cb`` argument
 ===============
-A string decribing why the function is called:
+A string describing why the function is called:

 * if it is ``"hello"``, the function is called for the first time;